Why getting counted matters

 You’ve likely heard of the Census, but you might not know why it’s important to participate.

-The U.S. Constitution mandates that a census is conducted every 10 years by counting every individual living in the United States.
+A census counts every individual living in the United States.
 Every individual includes babies and children, and those who are citizens, residents, and undocumented immigrants.

 The data collected by the Census is then used for a variety of important purposes, including:

 - To determine how many representatives each state gets in Congress.

 - To plan for new roads, schools and health clinics.

 - To secure funding for hospitals, fire departments, and other emergency services.